hashicorp/terraform-provider-tfe/website/docs/ephemeral-resources/agent_token.html.markdown

 # tfe_agent_token

 Generates a new agent token as an ephemeral value.

+Each agent pool can have multiple tokens and they can be long-lived.
+For that reason, this ephemeral resource does not implement the Close method, which would tear the token down after the configuration is complete.

+Agent token strings are sensitive and only returned on creation, so making those strings ephemeral values is beneficial to avoid state exposure.

+If you need to use this value in the future, make sure to capture the token and save it in a secure location.
+Any resource with write-only values can accept ephemeral resource attributes.

 ## Example Usage